 Of the $385,000 total budget, over $250,000 is currently in place.
 These funds include construction funds from the Columbus Parks and Recreation Department, earmarked funds from the Columbus Park Foundation and a matching grant from Heritage Fund – the Community Foundation of Bartholomew County.

 The Final Goal: Raise An Additional $100,000

-$100,000 needed to continue work on the project.
+$100,000 is needed to continue work on the project.
 Corporate and private organizations are invited to participate in this community effort via several donor levels.
-The Columbus Park Foundation will also be holding several community fundraising events.
+The Columbus Park Foundation has and will continue to hold several community fundraising events.